 - Lifestyle — Poor diet, obesity and sitting or standing too much play a role

 - Underlying conditions — Venous insufficiency can lead to varicose veins

-Varicose veins are not generally concerning by themselves, but if left untreated, they can cause some uncomfortable symptoms and serious side effects.
+Varicose veins are not generally concerning on their own, but if left untreated, they can cause some uncomfortable symptoms and serious side effects.
 The goal of varicose vein treatment is to alleviate any discomfort and prevent the condition from progressing further.
-Treatment can also help avoid the complications of venous disease, such as the formation of ulcers, blood clots and lymphedema.
+Treatment can also help avoid the complications of venous disease, such as the formation of ulcers, blood clots, and lymphedema.